jacode77/jacode77/README.md

 jacode77/jacode77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- I’m Jacqui, welcome to my github page.
+I’m currently on a journey to becoming a developer.
+There may not be a lot going on here right now, but watch this space.